liunar1/youtube-foods/Readme.md

 YouTube API to fetch YouTube data and OpenAI API to classify and sort data into specific categories.
 Android app is all about presenting the data for the user.

-## JSON Data Processing
+## JSON Data

-If first time fetching YouTube data (all of which is food), create JSON file of all food data (sort of like a template) and put categorized
+Data is stored in Firebase to prevent excessive Flask API calls and costly OpenAI GPT-3.5 usage

 ## Note